-Grading, reliability and quality assurance this option.
-At the moment this option does not seem available yet for the UT systems (Canvas, Remindo). the questions are presented one by one and after a chosen answer one cannot browse back; online proctoring tools (online surveillance by webcam, tablet or phone, screen monitoring) - if available for the UT and permitted by the programme management and Examination Board - can be used as way to prevent and detect fraud.
+Grading, reliability and quality assurance UT systems (Canvas, Remindo). assulance the questions are presented one by one and after a chosen answer one cannot browse back; online proctoring tools (online surveillance by webcam, tablet or phone, screen monitoring) - if available for the UT and permitted by the programme management and Examination Board - can be used as way to prevent and detect fraud.
 NB.
 SURF gives a negative advice for online proctoring in relation to MC exams (Keuzemodel veilige toetsafname). point out to or let students sign a cover sheet about code-of-conduct for test taking (send in scan or photo) might make students more aware of ethical behaviour and the consequences of misconduct, but does not give a guarantee.
 Important: Be transparent towards the students.
 Prepare them for the measures taken.
 For example, arrange for a practice test with a time limit per question.
 Be aware: time pressure and limited time for each question, may cause more tension and anxiety for many students.
 This may influence the results and make the results less reliable.
 Check the answers afterwards: Any particularities stand out?
 Consider what steps might be taken if there is doubt or real fraud is detected.
 By doubt an extra (short) oral might eliminate the doubt.
 Inform and warn the students beforehand that attention will be paid to fraud and that fraud will have consequences.
+Tools Canvas and Remindo provide possibilities for online test taking and submissions with time limits.
+Grading and giving feedback can also be conducted online. for support with your choice, click on the picture.
+The advantage of Remindo is that it keeps a record in the logbook of what the student does in the test (what he types in the answer = < field) and you can use more complicated question formats.
+The choice may also depends on your experience with a certain For more information about the (available) tools, see the TELT site .

-Tools Canvas / Remindo provide possibilities for online submissions with time limits, grading and giving feedback.
-See the TELT site for more information.
-More information Tips for constructing questions can be found [here]
+More information Ting for constructing questions can be found [bara]